 1. Stay hydrated.

-Jennifer McDonald, VP of Insight Timer and Founder of Plentiful Earth, sets a water intake goal of 128 ounces per day.
+Jennifer McDonald, Founder of Plentiful Earth, sets a water intake goal of 128 ounces per day.
 “When we're dehydrated, our bodies go into alert mode and this creates an enormous amount of mental stress, as we are desperately trying to focus on our day.
 This dehydration alert creates a baseline of stress, so no matter how much medicine we take, we'll always be on edge,” she says.

 Drinking water is important for your overall health and well-being; not only is it essential for physical functions, but it plays a factor in your mental health as well.